-Multisensory Learning Support and Assessment For Dyslexia in Croydon Park
+Multisensory Learning Support and Dyslexia Assessment in Croydon Park

-Dyslexia is typically diagnosed in primary school when problems with reading and writing first become apparent.
-However, many people are diagnosed later on – some not even until adulthood.
-Research has shown that it’s more common in boys than girls.
+Typically, dyslexia is diagnosed in primary school when challenges with reading and writing become noticeable.
+However, some individuals may not be diagnosed until later, even in adulthood.
+Research has found a greater incidence of dyslexia in boys compared to girls.

-Dyslexia, a brain-based learning disability, hampers a person’s reading ability.
-Despite normal intelligence, individuals with dyslexia typically read significantly below expected levels.
-The disorder’s characteristics vary, but difficulties with phonological processing (sound manipulation), spelling, and rapid visual-verbal response are commonly observed.
+Dyslexia, a learning disability affecting reading skills, arises from brain-based factors.
+Despite normal intelligence, individuals with dyslexia often read below expected levels.
+Symptoms can vary, but common features include challenges with phonological processing (sound manipulation), spelling, and rapid visual-verbal response.

 https://www.ninds.nih.gov/Disorders/All-Disorders/Dyslexia-Information-Page